typelevel/cats-effect/docs/std/dispatcher.md

 ```

 This will print "Value not found in queue :(", since our implementation of `onMessage`
 doesn't really *do* anything.
-It just creates an `IO`.
+It just creates an `IO` value which is just a description of an effect,
+without actually executing it.
+(Here the `scalac` option `-Ywarn-value-discard` might help hint this problem.)

 It is in these cases that `Dispatcher` comes in handy.
-Here's how it could be used in this case:
+Here's how it could be used:

 ```scala
 Dispatcher[IO].use { dispatcher =>